ganadara135/liregression/README.md

 1. so I change some type as any type
   > where :  @type/d3 -> d3-array -> index.d.ts <br>
   > how   :  insert 'any type' in max interface <br>
+1. In the end, adove one is not able to pass CircleCI pipline test
+1. So I changed my code as any type to pass it
+1. CircleCI reinstalls all dependencies and test your code with strong prettier and lint rules
+1. I recommend you to check your code in CircleCI when you do pull request to grafana plugin repository.

 # Development